dzek69/bottom-line/README.md

 # bottom-line

-A tiny and fast lodash-inspired utils library.
+A tiny and fast utils library.
+Bigger changes are coming.

 ## Documentation